lelloc/doc-admin/content/processes-automation/process-management.rst

    Book Ordering - Activities

-In the opened popup screen fill in the *Activity name* field and select *User task activity* from the *Activity type* dropdown.
+In the opened popup screen fill in the *Activity name* field and select *User task activity* from the *Activity type* drop-down.

 .. figure:: images/process-management-book-ordering-12-activity-add.png
    :alt: Book Ordering - Add Activity

    Book Ordering - Add Activity

 To assign dialogs to the activity simple drag the required dialogs from the *Available User Task Activity Dialogs* pool and drop into the *Assigned User Task Activity Dialogs* pool.
-The order in the *Assigned User Task Activity Dialogs* pool is the order as the dialogs will be presented in the ticket zoom screen.
-To modify the order simply drag and drop the field within the pool to rearrange it in the correct place.
+The order in the *Assigned User Task Activity Dialogs* pool is the order as the dialogs will be presented in the *Ticket Zoom* screen.
+To modify the order simply drag and drop the dialog within the pool to rearrange it in the correct place.

 .. note::